 Ask the team member to summarise discussion points and action items.
 Doing this immediately identifies if the team member has understood what needs to be done, and by when, and ensures nothing is missed.
 Why wait until next month to discover something has been forgotten or misunderstood?
 Encourage team members to take notes and allow time for this during the meeting: “shall we pause to give you chance to capture that point?”

-That’s not to say that you shouldn’t take own notes as well; you most certainly should!
+That’s not to say you shouldn’t take your own notes as well; you most certainly should!
 This just ensures nothing important is forgotten.

-Find out more about our how we can support multi-unit managers or email us at: email@example.com
+Find out how we can support multi-unit managers or email us at: firstname.lastname@example.org